toepoke/mapsed/README.md

 A search string to pre-populate the search textbox with.
 This is executed when the map is loaded and shows the results straight away.

+### geoSearch *(string)*

+Specifies a search to be made when location is based on geo-location position.
+This can be when the map is first loaded (#findGeoOnLoad-bool) or when the geo-location button is clicked (#allowgeo-bool).

+This search is executed instead of the (#initsearch-string).
+Rational being the geo-search needs to be relative to the lat/lng co-ordinates.
+For example setting the *geoSearch* string to "Business near {POSITION}" the {POSITION} wildcard is replaced with the lat/lng co-ordinates of the user.

 [See search places example](examples/05-search-for-places-example.js)

 ### allowGeo *(bool)*